PythonLinks/green-party/README.md

 [GreenMaps](https://greenmaps.us).

 This theme is built on bootstrap 4.
 Twitter Bootstrap is the leading CSS library.
-The newer green-party branch allows the end users to customize the menus.
+The master `green-party` branch allows the end users to customize the menus.
 Menus for new web sites are expected to change often.
-The California Green Party (cagreens) branch has very large and complex menus, which would be slow to generate on every page load, so they are hardcoded using PUG.
-They are not expected to change often.

 ## Configuration